bbernardoni/Archipelago/worlds/toem/docs/en_TOEM.md

 Basic items such as the camera, backpack, cassette player, and community card are not randomized.
 The Basto Ticket is also not randomized.

+By default stamps are progressive where any stamp item will give you a stamp for the earliest region that still needs stamps for the bus ticket.
+Turning this off will make each stamp item specific to a region.
 The number of stamps required to move on is customizable for each region.
 Additionally, the honk attachment can be added to `early_items` which forces it to be in some player's sphere one.
-Both of these options can be tweaked to help avoid the player being BK'ed when in a multiworld with games that have a lot of checks.
+These options can be tweaked to help avoid the player being BK'ed when in a multiworld with games that have a lot of checks.

 ## What is the goal?